saltukalakus/docker-auth0-ad-ldap-connector/README.md

 ## Instructions to deploy

  1. Copy `config.json.dist` to `config.json` and edit the file with your settings.
- 1. Start-up a container which mounts `config.json` and exposes ports 8357 and 8080.
-The script `example-run.sh` can help you get started and could be run as-is.
-Note that it will start the container with host network and
+ 1. Start-up a container which mounts `config.json` and your cert files and exposes ports 8357 and 8080.
+The script [`example-run.sh`](example-run.sh) can help you get started and could be run as-is.
+Note that it will start the container with host networking.

 ## Certs